vilmantas/ldjam-50/README.md

 Scattered around the map are ***crates*** that can be ***opened*** for a random amount of supplies (1-4 planks).
 Bring the ***planks*** back to the ***shelter*** to fix it up or to ***add fortifications***

+***Lightning*** will sometimes strike random zombies during the onslaught phase.
+Don't rely on it to save you though.

 ----

 ### Controls: